👍Runtime Events

 Users of the application need feedback about what happened when they clicked something or interacted on your chain through a public endpoint you've given them.

-Transactions can fail for any number of reasons, so your users need to know and that is handled through and Event
+Transactions can fail for any number of reasons, so your users need to know and that is handled through and Event.
+Confirmations are similar: tell your user it went okay with an Event.

 Right, so my pallet should be able to emit Events?